ForgeGit/Sindragosa_GUID/README.md

 **YOU WANT THE OLDEST CHARACTER IN YOUR RAID (LOWEST GUID) TO DO THE CHEESE.**

+_(I don't know if it matters if it is a caster or melee, yet.
+Sorry.)_

 **YOU CAN CHECK THE GUIDs OF YOUR RAID YOURSELF AT https://wotlk-mage.herokuapp.com/**

 -	30s into the fight and every 30s after each air phase, Sindragosa casts Icy Grip, which pulls (read: sucks) your raid into the boss hitbox.